 Jordan Belfort commands his office both with his attitude and his attire.
 This stylish spin on the traditional power suit is one of the few aspects of his character that should be emulated in real life.

-- Dark blue chalkstripe flannel suit, custom tailored by Armani, with:
+- Dark blue chalkstripe flannel suit:

 - Single-breasted jacket with peak lapels, 2-button front, welted breast pocket, flapped hip pockets, 4-button cuffs, slightly padded shoulders with roped sleeveheads, and double rear vents

 - Double forward-pleated trousers with belt loops, slanted side pockets, and cuffed bottoms (“turn-ups”)